Are you a widow or widower? I’d love to help you.

 Follow us on Facebook where we regularly share helpful information, articles, and encouragement on our Wise Stewardship Facebook page for ongoing help and information.

-Hello, I’m Daniel – husband to Anna, widower to Sarah, Air Force veteran, business owner, writer, speaker, financial planner, and Christ-follower.
+Hello, I’m Daniel – husband to Anna, widower to Sarah, Air Force veteran, business owner, writer, speaker, CFP® Professional, financial planner, and Christ-follower.
 I’m the founder of Wise Stewardship Financial Planning where we offer fee-only, fiduciary financial planning and investment advice with a special focus on young widows and widowers as well as servicemembers and their families.

 Grief changes everything.
 I know that all too well from personal experience as I became a widower at 31 and before that, father to 3 children in heaven.
 My passion and purpose now is to take what I’ve learned from those experiences combined with financial planning and advice to be a help to you in your own unique grief journey.
 Wise Stewardship works together with you to help gain stability in your current financial situation, prioritize next steps, and walk with you into a new and different future.